microsoft/FluidFramework/docs/content/docs/recipes/signals.md

 ## FocusTracker

+HTML documents and elements within the documents can be focused on by users.
+Knowing which users are currently focused on the document is another intriuging form of user presence to explore.
 Let's now look at how the `FocusTracker` class uses the `Signaler` DataObject to share user focus infomation.

 The class defines the `focusSignalType` that will be sent and listened to the connected clients when there is a presence change: